brainfoolong/web-ftp-client/README.md

 If you like to buy some coffee, i will appriciate it.
 You can do this on [Patreon](https://www.patreon.com/brainfoolong) or via [PayPal](https://www.paypal.me/brainfoolong)

 ## Install linux
-* Download a [realase zip](https://github.com/brainfoolong/web-ftp-client/releases/latest) and unpack to a directory and switch to that directory
+* Download a [realase zip](https://github.com/brainfoolong/web-ftp-client/releases/latest) (NOT the master repository zip, it will not work out of the box) and unpack to a directory and switch to that directory
 * Run `npm install --production`
 * Start server with `./wfc start`
 * Stop server with `./wfc stop`